untoldengine/UntoldEngine/README.md

 The fastest way to experience Untold Engine is to run the demo project.

-Clone the repository and run the demo:
+Clone the repository, run the engine and load a USDZ file:

 ```bash
 git clone https://github.com/untoldengine/UntoldEngine.git